 Web3 game and NFT integrations

 Coinbase is a US-based exchange that offers crypto conversion, storage, staking, debit card, and lending services to users across the world.
 It has a reputation for being easy to use, especially for beginners.

 Coinbase charges fees for direct crypto conversions and crypto trading, i.e., fiat-to-crypto and crypto-to-crypto conversions.
-Fiat-crypto conversions cost 1% of transaction volume while crypto-crypto conversions (spot trading) cost between 0.05% and 0.6%.
+Fiat-to-crypto exchange conversions cost 1% of transaction volume while crypto-crypto conversions (spot trading) cost between 0.05% and 0.6%.

-The exchange offers more than 163 cryptos including major ones like Bitcoin, Ethereum, Cardano, and Ripple, as well as niche ones like Audius, Threshold, and Braintrust.
-You can begin trading with as little as $2.
+This particular cryptocurrency exchange offers more than 163 digital currencies including major ones like Bitcoin, Ethereum, Cardano, and Ripple, as well as niche ones like Audius, Threshold, and Braintrust.
+You can begin crypto trading with as little as $2.